Last updated on April 1, 2026

 Muldrotha, the Gravetide

 Muldrotha, the Gravetide is one of the most popular casual commanders and it’s easy to see why.
-It’s expensive but provides a boatload of value when you stick it on the field.
+As perhaps the best Sultai commander and one of MTG's best mill commanders, it’s expensive but provides a boatload of value when you stick it on the field.

 Muldrotha decks generally play a midrange-y game plan trying to fill your deck with a balance of different permanent types to get the most out of its effect.
-The biggest reason Muldrotha isn’t a true cEDH commander is that it doesn’t contribute much to most combos by itself and has a prohibitively high mana cost in that environment.
+One of the strongest Sultai cards, the biggest reason Muldrotha isn’t a true cEDH commander is that it doesn’t contribute much to most combos by itself and has a prohibitively high mana cost in that environment.

 The high-power tier is for commanders that can be oppressive in casual play but are almost always the wrong deck to bring to a cEDH night.
 They’re often crowned “archenemy” at more casual tables and can be hard to find a place for unless you intentionally power them down to find the right table.